FHantke/brave-browser-wiki/Brave-Ethereum-Remote-Client-Wallet-Seed-Information.md

 ## Note on salts

 The password hashes are salted to mitigate multi-target attacks on users' passwords.
-The HKDF subkey derivations all involve fixed salts.
+The HKDF subkey derivations all involve fixed salts, empty if not specified.
 We do this because our internal libraries don't provide separate HKDF-Extract and HKDF-Expand steps so we have to specify _some_ salt.
 But the HKDF initial key material is always 256 bits, with no danger of multi-target attacks, so there is no need to store additional salts for the HKDFs -- it is safe to use a fixed salt.